What is customer service?

 Both influence customer satisfaction and loyalty

-benefits of customer support and customer service
+Benefits of customer support and customer service

 Benefits of customer support